Sean Lennon: Personal life

-Sean Lennon is in a relationship with Charlotte Kemp Muhl, whom he met at the Coachella Valley Music and Arts Festival in 2005.
-In an interview, Sean Lennon states he stumbled upon Muhl's musical talents over a year after they had started dating, and formed The Ghost of a Saber Tooth Tiger around 2008.
-Muhl and Sean Lennon are involved in several musical endeavors and much of their work is written at their home-based studio in Greenwich Village, New York.
+Lennon is in a relationship with Charlotte Kemp Muhl, whom he met at the Coachella Valley Music and Arts Festival in 2005.
+In an interview, Lennon states that he stumbled upon Muhl's musical talents over a year after they had started dating, and formed the Ghost of a Saber Tooth Tiger around 2008.
+They have one son, born in August 2026.

+Muhl and Lennon are involved in several musical endeavors and much of their work is written at their home-based studio in Greenwich Village, New York.